 Some remarkable things that have happened so far:

-A few years later the first set of EPs released by Phantasy, including versions of my songs made by Four Tet and Memory Tapes among others.
+-A few years later the first set of EPs released by Phantasy, including versions of my songs made by Four Tet, Memory Tapes and Appleblim amongst others.

-In 2011 I went to Brighton invited by The Great Escape festival and Uncut magazine to open a night for Gang Gang Dance.
+-In 2011 I went to Brighton invited by The Great Escape festival and Uncut magazine to open a night for Gang Gang Dance.
 That day I improvised songs with a coral looper and I felt at home.
 It was like the Berlin show, but I was much more trained.
 I remember having some good moments and melodic inventions there that disappeared in the atmosphere and I would not be able to repeat.
+Next day I made the same game, same method, maybe with better in a more calm venue, The Hope.
+Remember the music floated really good, but couldn't remember what music was.
+Made in and for the moment.

-The Novas Frequencias festival show of 2013, opening for Tim Hecker, with many pieces of melodies that would later be used in the album Ancient Mocean.
+-The Novas Frequencias festival show of 2013, playing with no body presence, hidden in a black + christmas lights ambience, opening for the Tim Hecker band.
+I played with many pieces of melodies that would later be used in the album Ancient Mocean.
 It was in Rio de Janeiro, where I spent the previous day eating shrimp on the beach and walking through Ipanema, the land of my idols Vinicius and Tom.

 return to the home